benw1r/benw1r/README.md

 👋 **Hello there!**

 I'm Ben Wirth, a passionate individual currently immersed in the exciting world of technology.
-At the moment, my focus is on developing **JobBot**, an innovative project that aims to revolutionize the way resumes and cover letters are created through the power of AI.
+At the moment, my focus is on developing **JobBot** (check it out here -> www.jobbot.wtf), an innovative project that aims to revolutionize the way resumes and cover letters are created through the power of AI.

 🚀 **Current Endeavors:**